 Attention-Seeking Barking

-Some dogs bark at night to get their owner’s attention3.
-This can happen more in areas with lots of dogs, as they bark to alert others to potential dangers2.
-In the UK, dogs that bark too much can cause problems for their owners, even leading to fines2.
+Some dogs bark at night to get their owner’s attention.
+This can happen more in areas with lots of dogs, as they bark to alert others to potential dangers.
+In the UK, dogs that bark too much can cause problems for their owners, even leading to fines.

 Knowing what triggers your dog’s barking, like fear, boredom, or wanting attention, helps you find the right way to stop it.